 Zoysia is a great grass for traffic areas or a sports turf when you can hire a turf manager to keep it perfect.
 But if you think you are planting a cure for all the problems of other lawn grasses, think again.
 Zoysia has a boatload of problems, the worse being incurable nematodes.

-St Augustine was the turf of choice in the 60’s to solve the problems of zoysia used in the 50’s.Today, St Augustine is the most widely used lawn grass in Pinellas County.
+St Augustine was the turf of choice in the 60’s to solve the problems of zoysia from the 50’s.Today, St Augustine is the most widely used lawn grass in Pinellas County.
 St Augustine forms a thick dense dark green lawn that because of the required mowing height (> 4”) is decorative only – you cannot play croquet on a St Augustine lawn.

 The coarse erect leaves of St Augustine form a dark green canopy that tolerates a wide variety of soils, weeds and sunlight levels.
 Three things St Augustine does not tolerate are dollar weed, drought and chinch bugs.
 But if you manage the dollar weed, water and chinch bugs you will be rewarded with a lawn with few if any appearance problems.